 Tools: []agent.Tool{

-researcher.AsTool("researcher", "Delegates research tasks to the specialist."),
+researcher.AsTool("researcher", "Delegates research to a specialist agent."),

 },